 Today we celebrate being on Wahluu and know it as a place for great music, shared with friends and family and accompanied by a sense of awe to be in such beautiful setting.
 But how did Wahluu come to be the mountain it is today?
-The mountain is an extinct volcano; a hint of a very different past some 500,000 years ago.
+The mountain's presence is due to volcanic activity; a hint of a very different past some 500,000 years ago.
 Here is the story of how Wahluu was created in Wiradyuri culture.

 THE CREATION STORY OF WAHLUU (Mount Panorama) as told by Wiradyuri Elder Dinawan Dyirribang

 A long, long time ago there were three brothers.
 The middle brother was Wahluu and the elder brother was Gaanhabula.
 Both of these brothers were attracted to the same migay (girl) but the young migay showed more interest in Wahluu.

 Gaanhabula was pretty jealous of his brother so he decided to challenge Wahluu to a gama (spear) throwing contest to see who would win and take the migay for his wife.
 Wahluu agreed and they went to a special place and lined up a target.

 Gaanhabula got up and threw the first gama.
 He just missed the target.
 Wahluu then stepped up and he threw his gama and he got closer to the target.